wangjia184/etcdnet/README.md

 //...
 ```

 [Here](./doc/api.md) you can find detailed api doc for `EtcdClient` class.
-More examples can be found in [sample](https://github.com/wangjia184/etcdnet/blob/master/EtcdNet.Sample/Program.cs).
+More examples can be found below.

 ### EtcdClientOpitions